Home/Loan Types/Residential Construction Loans in Boston, MA

 What percentage of construction costs will you finance?

-Can I use my own contractors or do you require approved builders?
+Can I use my own contractors?